 Mt Coot-tha precinct projects

-Brisbane City Council is protecting and enhancing Mt Coot-tha, by creating a green leisure precinct with more trees, picnic areas and walking trails.
+In 2016, Council committed $14.8 million to protecting and enhancing Mt Coot-tha, by creating a green leisure precinct with more trees, picnic areas and walking trails.

-The four-year precinct program (from 2016-2020) focuses on improving accessibility to the precinct and enhancing visitors' experience across the precinct through the following projects:
+The four-year precinct program focuses on improving accessibility and enhancing visitors' experience across the precinct through the following projects:

 - constructing new trails and pathways to improve the trail network